On This Page

 Features and Operation

 The RolleiRollei was a German manufacturer of optical instruments founded in 1920 by Paul Franke and Reinhold Heidecke in Lower Saxony and was the maker of the Rolleiflex and Rolleicord series of cameras.
 Later products included speciality and nostalgic type films for the photo hobbyist market.
-More 35 S had a better lens, a f 2.8 Zeiss Sonnar.
+35 S had a better lens, a f 2.8 Zeiss Sonnar.
 Development started in 1971, but took some time and needed several re-designs of the lens.
 So production only started in 1974 in Singapore with the lens made by RolleiRollei was a German manufacturer of optical instruments founded in 1920 by Paul Franke and Reinhold Heidecke in Lower Saxony and was the maker of the Rolleiflex and Rolleicord series of cameras.
-Later products included speciality and nostalgic type films for the photo hobbyist market.
-More under Zeiss license.
+Later products included speciality and nostalgic type films for the photo hobbyist market. under Zeiss license.

 The 35 S was produced until 1980.
 Its successor was the 35 SE, which had exposureThe amount of light that reaches the film (or camera sensor).
 It determines how light or dark an image is.
 The exposure of an image is determined by the aperture, shutter speed, and film speed (ISO).
-During exposure, the sensors or chemicals on the film in analogue models, are subjected to the light outside the camera for a certain time.
-More information in the viewfinder via 3 LED.
+During exposure, the sensors or chemicals on the film in analogue models, are subjected to the light outside the camera for a certain time. information in the viewfinder via 3 LED.

 Its main features are: